ctcoleman/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used when name is is brought in from the first functions parameter to the second functions console log.
+We know because name is not declared in the second function, but is used in the log statement.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dans name will stay the same, but the value of newRoll will change.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRool is in the child function which it is contained and the parent function.
 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).